The Practice Asquith

 Out of surgery hours

-NHS Direct is a national 24-hour advice help line for all medical problems.
-Simply call 0845 4647 or visit www.nhsdirect.nhs.uk.
-In an emergency when the surgery is closed please contact the out of hours service.
+NHS 111 is a national advice and help line for all medical problems.
+Simply dial 111or visit www.nhs.uk/111.
+In an emergency when the surgery is closed please contact this out of hours service on 111.
 Other than in an emergency, please use these services before attending the A&E department at the hospital.

 During surgery the doctor has set aside time to deal with enquiries over the telephone.
 We will ask you to leave your contact number and enquiry in order for the doctor to call you back during the surgery hours.
 A triage system is in place and you may be asked to speak to the Practice Nurse first.